hashicorp/nomad-guides/vault-examples/goapp/README.md

 A MySQL server should be available (the vagrantfile above automatically stands up a MySQL database).

-A Vault server should be available and Nomad should be configured to talk to and create tokens with Vault (the vagrantfile above installs Vault and configures Nomad to talk with it automatically).
+A Vault server should be available and Nomad should be configured to talk to and create tokens with Vault (the vagrantfile above installs Vault and configures the Nomad integration automatically).
 More details here: https://www.nomadproject.io/docs/agent/configuration/vault.html https://www.nomadproject.io/docs/vault-integration/index.html